-25 Vitamin B2 Foods Essential for Your Well-Being
+25 Vitamin B2 Foods Essential for Your Well-Being in 2022

 Vitamin B2, also known as riboflavin, is one of eight B vitamins.
 Notably, it plays a significant role in enzyme reactions that activate other vitamins, and it takes part in energy production, just like other B-complex vitamins.

 The guide below will give you more information about the nutrient, along with the list of the most critical vitamin B2 foods.
 In other words, you’ll get to discover what you should introduce to your diet to feel good and stay healthy.

 Riboflavin is a water-soluble vitamin carried through the bloodstream.
 To put it differently, the body doesn’t store this type of vitamin, excreting all excess amounts in urine.
 Following that, you have to include foods high in riboflavin in your everyday diet.